twbs/bootstrap/site/content/docs/5.3/utilities/borders.md

 ## Color

 {{< callout info >}}
-Border utilities like `.border-*` that generated from our original `$theme-colors` Sass map don't yet respond to color modes, howver, any `.border-*-subtle` utility will.
+Border utilities like `.border-*` that generated from our original `$theme-colors` Sass map don't yet respond to color modes, however, any `.border-*-subtle` utility will.
 This will be resolved in v6.
 {{< /callout >}}

 Change the border color using utilities built on our theme colors.